Blocked Tear Duct (Dacryostenosis) in Children

 surgery to fix the duct.

-Key points about a blocked tear duct
+Key points about a blocked tear duct in children

 Some babies are born with a blocked tear duct.
 Your baby needs tears to clean and